WuTheFWasThat/vimflowy/README.md

 ## LIMITATIONS

+- No collaborative editing
 - Global search is slow for large documents (so you'll want to use marks)
-- No collaborative editing
-- You may need a relatively modern browser.
-It should at least support HTML5 LocalStorage and Flexbox.
+- You may need a relatively modern browser (minimally HTML5 LocalStorage and Flexbox).
 I test only in recent versions of Chrome and Firefox.

 ## DATA STORAGE